hackclub/winter/Shourya-maker-lab.md

 ## Summary

-We are going to build a rover that can help us get picture of wild-life in dense woods near our place we really like wildlife observation.
+We are going to build a rover that can help us get a picture of wild-life in dense woods near our place.
+We really like wildlife observation.
 We are excited about this project as we will learn new tech and real life hardware skills.
-This will also help us to motivate other people in our localty to see the real beauty of the nature and in campings to protect the wildlife.
+This will also help us to motivate other people in our locality to see the real beauty of nature and in campaigns to protect the wildlife.

 ## Plan